Leavening Agents

 Baking powder is baking soda pre-mixed with a dry acid (usually cream of tartar or sodium aluminum sulfate) and a starch buffer to absorb moisture and prevent premature reaction.

-Many recipes use both baking soda and baking powder.
+Many recipes use both.
 The soda neutralizes the acid in the recipe (buttermilk, yogurt, etc.) while the powder provides additional lift.
-Getting the balance right is part of what makes baking a precise craft — see baker's percentage for how professional bakers think about ratios.
+Getting the balance right is part of what makes baking a precise craft.
+See baker's percentage for how professional bakers think about ratios.

 Cream of tartar

-Cream of tartar (potassium bitartrate) is a dry acid that's a byproduct of winemaking.
-On its own it's not a leavener, but combined with baking soda it becomes one — in fact, that combination is essentially homemade single-acting baking powder.
+Cream of tartar (potassium bitartrate) is a dry acid, a byproduct of winemaking.
+On its own it's not a leavener, but combined with baking soda it becomes one.
+That combination is essentially homemade single-acting baking powder.
 It also stabilizes whipped egg whites, which connects it to mechanical leavening.

 Whipped eggs